vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 from all diseases; KKV 388-389; (2) bath at dawn in M. and honouring a householder and his wife with flowers, garments, ornaments and dinner; attains saubhāgya and health ; HV II.
 794 (from Pad.), KKV 444 ( which is Mat.
 101. 36-37); (3) Begin in Aśv. if there is 14th tithi in su. and Sunday; tithivrata; Śiva deity; special bath for Śivalinga, rocanū being applied to it as unguent and worship with red flowers; naivedya of milk and ghee of kapilā cow; gift to a brūhmaṇa devotee of Śiva; the former should have dinner mixed with saffron; reward-sons are born to him; HV II.
 64-65 (from Kālottara ); (4) on Sunday the per foriner shaves himself and worships the Sun with cakes mixed with jaggery and salt and observes nakta that day: all desires are fulfilled and he goes to Sūryaloka; HV I. 779-780 (from Vi.
 Dh.); (5) fast on Cai. śu.
 6th and on 7th tithi worship the Sun; an altar be made with whitish clay and a lotus with eight petals be drawn thereon with coloured powders; place Sun's image on the pericarp and draw in the eight quarters from the eastern petal certain demigods, goddesses and sages, two each being assigned to the six seasons from spring; homa with 108 āhutis of ghee to the Sun, and eight to each of the others; for one year; at end gift of a cow and some gold; he goes to Sūryaloka; if per formed for twelve years the performer secures sūyujya; HV 1.
 770–774 (from Vi.
 Dh.
 III.
 167. 11-15, 168.
 1-30; (6) begin in Mārg. on a Sunday (?) and proceed for 12 months; draw a lotus with twelve petals with pericarp on a copper vessel with red sandalwood paste and worship the Sun thereon; in the several months the names of the god worshipped ( such as Mitra in Mārg., Vispu in P., Varuna in M. &c.), the naiveilya and the special article to be eaten by the performer are different; it destroys sins and secures all desired objects; HV II.
 552-557 (from Sauradharma); This is a vāravrata; (7) nakta throughout month of P. and fast on both 7th tithis; worship of Sun and of Agni thrice a day in the month of P.; KR 475-76 (from Bhav.)

-Sūryaṣaṣthi-begin ekabhakta in Bh. śu. from 1 to 5th and on
+Sūryaṣaṣṭhi-begin ekabhakta in Bh. śu. from 1 to 5th and on

-6th fast and worship of Sun's image; for a year; in each month different name of Aditya; at end elaborato udyāpana
+6th fast and worship of Sun's image; for a year; in each month different name of Āditya; at end elaborato udyāpana

 is described; HV I. 608-615 ( from Bhav.
 U.), NS 134.

-Sūryāstami–Vide Arkāstami p.
+Sūryāṣṭami–Vide Arkāṣṭami p.
 261 above.

 454